Discovery of the Papers

 The Yale Editions of the Private Papers of James Boswell were established in 1949 to publish the papers in two separate editions, a popular series devoted to Boswell’s voluminous private journals and a comprehensive scholarly Research Edition comprising the correspondence and the manuscript of the Life of Johnson as well as the journals.
 The first volume of the trade edition, the London Journal 1762–1763, appeared in 1950 and, surprising both its publishers at McGraw-Hill and Heinemann and its scholarly editors, became an immediate worldwide bestseller.
 The publication of the popular series was completed in 1989 with Boswell the Great Biographer, 1789–1795, the thirteenth volume of the journals.
 Boswell’s frank record of this private and public life—he was a forthright about his wretched behavior as he was matter-of-fact in reporting his more admirable moments—has repelled some readers and attracted others, but rarely has it elicited indifference.

-Nine volumes in the Correspondence series have appeared to date, most recently, The General Correspondence of James Boswell, 1757-1763, edited by David Hankins and James J. Caudle (2006).
+To date, nine volumes in the Correspondence series have appeared , most recently, The General Correspondence of James Boswell, 1757-1763, edited by David Hankins and James J. Caudle (2006).
 The second volume in the Correspondence series, The Correspondence and Other Papers of James Boswell Relating to the Making of the ‘Life of Johnson’, edited by Marshall Waingrow, appeared in a second edition, Corrected and Enlarged, in 2001.
-Three volumes in the Life of Johnson Manuscript Edition have appeared (the first, edited by Marshall Waingrow, in 1994, the second, edited by Bruce Redford with Elizabeth Goldring, in 1998, and the third, edited by Thomas F. Bonnell, in 2012).
-The final volume, to be edited by Thomas F. Bonnell, is in preparation.
 The first in the Research Series of journals is James Boswell: The Journal of his German and Swiss Travels, 1764, edited by Marlies K. Danziger, was published in 2008.
 The Catalogue of the Papers of James Boswell at Yale, by Marion S. Pottle, Claude Colleer Abbott,and Frederick A. Pottle, was published in three volumes in 1993.